-Hubert L. Dreyfus, PhD, is professor of philosophy at the University of California, Berkeley.
-He is internationally known for his writing and teaching on the limits of Artificial Intelligence, and the relationship between everyday social practices, theory, and science.
-His published books include: What Computers Still Can't Do (3rd ed., 1992); Being-in-the-World: A Commentary on Heidegger's Being and Time, Division I (1991); Mind over Machine (with Stuart Dreyfus) (1988); Michel Foucault: Beyond Structuralism and Hermeneutics (with Paul Rabinow, 1982); and numerous articles including "You Can't Get Something for Nothing: Kierkegaard and Heidegger on How Not to Overcome Nihilism" with Jane Rubin, Inquiry, Vol. 30 (1-2), March, 1987.
+Hubert L. Dreyfus is a professor of philosophy at the University of California, Berkeley.
+He is internationally known for his writing and teaching on the limits of artificial intelligence and the relationship between everyday social practices, theory, and science.
+His published books include What Computers Still Can't Do (3rd ed., 1992); Being-in-the-World: A Commentary on Heidegger's Being and Time, Division I (1991); Mind Over Machine (with Stuart Dreyfus) (1988); Michel Foucault: Beyond Structuralism and Hermeneutics (with Paul Rabinow, 1982); and numerous articles including "You Can't Get Something for Nothing: Kierkegaard and Heidegger on How Not to Overcome Nihilism" with Jane Rubin, Inquiry, Vol. 30 (1-2), March, 1987.
+Dreyfus, H. L, Spinosa, C., Flores, F. M. (1997).
+Disclosing new worlds: Entrepreneurship, democratic action, and the cultivation of solidarity.
+Cambridge, MA: MIT Press; and relevant to this work Responses.
+(2000).
+In M. A. Wrathall & J. Malpas, (Eds.), Heidegger, authenticity, and modernity: Essays in honor of Hubert L. Dreyfus, (Vol. 1, pp. 305-341).
+Cambridge, MA: MIT Press.

-Stuart E. Dreyfus, PhD, has researched skill acquisition in order to assess the compatibility of various mathematical modeling and artificial intelligence efforts with uniquely human skills.
+Stuart E. Dreyfus has researched skill acquisition in order to assess the compatibility of various mathematical modeling and artificial intelligence efforts with uniquely human skills.
 Besides teaching mathematical modeling in the Industrial Engineering and Operations Research Department at the University of California, Berkeley, he has taught Cognitive Ergonomics, exploring the implications of various theories of skill acquisition for the design of human-computer systems.
-He has written several mathematical texts as well as co-authoring the book, Mind Over Machine, with his brother, Hubert Dreyfus.
+He has written several mathematical texts and has coauthored the book Mind Over Machine with his brother, Hubert Dreyfus.

-Jane Rubin, PhD, has doctoral degrees in Philosophy and Psychology and is a practicing psychotherapist and teacher in San Francisco, California.
+Jane Rubin has doctoral degrees in philosophy and psychology and is a practicing psychotherapist and teacher in San Francisco, California.
 She has taught courses on Kierkegaard, Michel Foucault, and Charles Taylor at the University of California, Berkeley, and the University of California, San Francisco, School of Nursing.
 Her teaching has greatly influenced the thinking of this work.
-She is author of "Narcissism and Nihilism: Kohut and Kierkegaard on the Modern Self" in Douglas Detrick and Susan Detrick (Eds.), Self Psychology: Comparisons and Contrasts (1989); and with Hubert Dreyfus wrote "Kierkegaard, Division II, and Later Heidegger" in Being-in-the-World: A Commentary on Heidegger's Being and Time, Division I.
+She is author of "Narcissism and Nihilism: Kohut and Kierkegaard on the Modern Self" in Douglas Detrick and Susan Detrick (Eds.), Self Psychology: Comparisons and Contrasts (1989); and with Hubert Dreyfus wrote "Kierkegaard, Division II, and Later Heidegger" in Beingin-the-World: A Commentary on Heidegger's Being and Time, Division I.